 In the sample distance heatmap made previously, the dendrogram at the side shows us a hierarchical clustering of the samples.
-We could also do such a clustering with the genes.
+We can also do such a clustering with the genes.

+We'll use only the 20 most variable genes as the rows in this heatmap - otherwise we'd have >20,000 rows if we used all the genes in the human genome.
 We will work with the rlog-transformed counts.
 The heatmap becomes more interesting if we do not look at absolute expression strength but rather at the amount by which each gene deviates in a specific sample from the gene's average across all samples.
-Hence, we center each genes' values across samples, and plot a heatmap.
-We provide a data frame that instructs the pheatmap function how to label the columns.
-We'll remove gene names (there will be too many to read, anyways).
-R will take a couple of minutes to compute this one.
+Therefore, we center each genes' values across samples, and plot a heatmap.
+We provide a data.frame that instructs the pheatmap function how to label the columns.